oliverklee/ext-seminars/Documentation/Installation/EnablingUnregistration/Index.rst

    unregistration deadlines in the events for which unregistration should be possible, or you can set a global deadline for all events using plugin.tx\_seminars.unregistrationDeadlineDaysBeforeBeginDate.

-#. **Waiting list:** By default, unregistration is only possible if an
-   event is full and has some people on its waiting list.
-If you want to enable unregistration if the waiting list is empty (or if there is no waiting list), you can use plugin.tx\_seminars.allowUnregistrationWithEmptyWaitingList = 1.